Surihix/IMGBlibrary/LibraryUsage.md

 <br>Set this to `true`, if you want to see parsing related information that will be used when repacking the image file.

 ### Repack Function 2
-The `IMGBRepack.RepackIMGBType2()` function can be used to repack image files that has a different pixel format (see [supported](https://github.com/LR-Research-Team/Datalog/wiki/TRB#texture-format) formats), different dimensions, and different mip count compared to the original image file.<br>This function is useful for repacking image files that are modified heavily compared to the original file and is recommended for repacking image files that are inside `.trb` and `.imgb` files. the header block file will be updated heavily by this function.
+The `IMGBRepack.RepackIMGBType2()` function can be used to repack image files that has a different pixel format (see [supported](https://github.com/LR-Research-Team/Datalog/wiki/TRB#texture-format) formats), different dimensions, and different mip count compared to the original image file.

+This function is useful for repacking image files that are modified heavily compared to the original file and is recommended for repacking image files that are inside `.trb` and `.imgb` files. the header block file will be updated by this function.

-This function requires these following parameters:
+This function requires these following parameters to be specified:
 - `tmpImgHeaderBlockFile`
-<br>Full path to the image header block file with the `GTEX` section. its better to use a temporary copy of the file if any exceptions or errors occur in this function. if you are sure that no errors will occur with the file, then you can use the original file's path itself.
+<br>Full path to the image header block file with the `GTEX` section. its better to use a temporary copy of the file to ensure that the original file remains safe, if any exceptions or errors occur inside this function. if you are sure that no errors will occur with the file, then you can use the original file's path itself.

 - `imgHeaderBlockFileName`
-<br>The name of the image header block file. the image file should also contain the same name as this header block file.
+<br>The name of the image header block file. the image file should also contain the same name as this header block file, but with the `.dds` extension.

 - `outImgbFile`
 <br>Full path to the `.imgb` file. the file may or may not exist in the path.

 - `extractedIMGBdir`
-<br>Full path to the folder in which the unpacked image files are present.
+<br>Full path to the folder in which the unpacked image file is present.

 - `imgbPlatform`
 <br>The platform of the IMGB and the header block file. use the `win32` enum.